Fishkeeping

 Fishkeeping is a popular hobby, practiced by aquarists, concerned with keeping fish in a home aquarium or garden pond.
 It is a practice that encompasses the art of maintaining one's own aquatic ecosystem, featuring a lot of variety with various water systems, all of which have their own unique features and requirements.
 Fishkeeping primarily serves as a token of appreciation and fascination for marine life and the environment that surrounds such, along with other purposes such as the piscicultural fishkeeping industry, serving as a branch of agriculture, being one of the most widespread methods of cultivating fish for commercial profit.

+Fishkeeping has existed for thousands of years, with some of the earliest known fishkeepers being Sumerians around 2500 BCE.
+During this period, aquarium owners did not fully understand the environmental requirements necessary to sustain marine life.
+Over time fishkeeping evolved as knowledge of aquatic biology improved, leading to the development of specialized tanks for different species and the incorporation of aquatic plants to create more balanced and natural habitats.